-Date Change Reference Summary of Change 02/01/2019 Page 8 Updated Focused Priorities for 2019-2020 13/01/2021 Page 10 Updated KPIs and Impact for 2020-2021 26/01/2022 Page 10 Updated KPIs and Impact for 2021-2022 A complete re-write using a model policy from The Key for School Leaders.
+Date Change Reference Summary of Change 02/01/2019 Page 8 Updated Focused Priorities for 2019-2020 13/01/2021 Page 10 Updated KPIs and Impact for 2020-2021 26/01/2022 Page 10 Updated KPIs and Impact for 2021-2022 The Key for School Leaders.
+A complete re-write using a model policy from The Key for School Leaders.
 This has been developed by them in line with KCSIE 2022.
-21/06/2022 Approved forbessolicitors.
-Developed with FOR LEADERS, FOR LEADERS, FOR LEADERS, FOR LEADERS.
-04/01/2023 Page 4 specifically and throughout Change of personnel, Janet Garratt and Learning Mentor role removed.
+21/06/2022 Approved for bessolicitors.
+Developed with FOR LEADERS.
+FOR LEARNERS 04/01/2023 Page 4 specifically and throughoutChange of personnel, Janet Garratt and Learning Mentor role removed.
 Additional Appendix - Local and National concerns added.
-Additional Appendix - Risks online Appropriate adult protocols additional document referenced. (page 10) policy removed (procedures are already referenced within the Safeguarding and CF policy) Designated Teacher and Looked After Children policy removed (procedures are already referenced within the Safeguarding and CP policy) Safer recruitment policy referenced rather than
+Additional Appendix - Risks online Appropriate adult protocols additional document referenced. (page 10) Page 28Updated to reflect actual policy names Designated Teacher and Looked After Children policy removed (procedures are already referenced within the Safeguarding and CP policy)16/03/2023Removal of Appendix 2 Designated Teacher and Looked After Children policy removed (procedures are already referenced within the Safeguarding and CP policy) Safer recruitment policy referenced rather than